Board Certified Female Plastic Surgeon serving Las Vegas, Henderson, and Nearby Areas of Nevada

 - Improve skin tone and wrinkles

 - Reduce neck fullness, fatty deposits, tighten muscles of neck and face

 - Restore lost volume, reposition sagging tissues

 Facelift Procedure Description:

 - The operation is done on an outpatient basis, usually under general anesthesia.
-Most patients will spend the night in an overnight nursing care facility.
-Mini-facelift patients may be able to return home right after surgery

 - Incisions are hidden in and around the hairline and around natural ear contours, with a post-tragal incision desired.
 This means that the scar courses inside the ear along its middle third so that a vertical scar is not visualized in front of the ear.